raphaelouthier/raphaelouthier.github.io/content/projects/chip_pinout_generator.md

 If a peripheral is mandatory, then we can start to optimize its signals.

-## Simplifying the graph.
+## Signals optimizations

 If a peripheral is mandatory, so are its signals.
 That means that if such a signal S can only be connected to one pin P, then it _must_ be connected to it.

 Other signals of other peripherals connected to this pin can just be considered not connected to it for exploration purposes, since if there is a valid configuration, S will be connected to P.

-If a  signal is found to be connected to no pin for exploration purposes (i.e all its possible pins are known to be connected to other signals), it means that the related peripheral cannot be present in the final solution.
+If a signal is found to be connected to no pin for exploration purposes (i.e all its possible pins are known to be connected to other signals), it means that the related peripheral cannot be present in the final solution, and that we can just remove this peripheral from the graph.

 If the peripheral is mandatory, then no solution exists.

+If the peripheral is optional, then we can actually remove it from the graph.

+If we find a signal to be connected to multiple pins, and one of those pins P is connected to no other signal, then we can disconnect the signal connected to P and disconnect it from all other signals.

+This effectively reduces the number of connections on other pins, which potentially allows us to re-apply the first optimization discussed above.

+## Signals optimizations

 If the peripheral is optional, then we can remove it from the exploration space (i.e. from the graph).
 This has two consequences.

 First, every signal that we remove removes a connection to the pin that it was previously connected to.
-This potentially creates new pins with a single connection and we can re-apply the first optimization pass.
+This potentially creates new pins with a single connection and we can re-apply the signal optimization sequence.

 Then, every peripheral that we remove is optional, and thus, is part of a group where we chose K peripherals among N, with K < N. Removing the peripheral reformulates the problem, by forcing us to choose K peripherals among `N - 1` peripherals.

-If `K == N - 1`, then all remaining peripherals become mandatory, and we can optimize them all using the previous passes.
+If `K == N - 1`, then all remaining peripherals become mandatory, and we can optimize them all using signal optimizations.

 If `K < N - 1`, then all remaining peripherals are still optional.

-In order to simplify the exploration space, we apply this procedure repeatedly to the graph, until it leaves the graph unaffected.
+In order to simplify the exploration space, we apply the signal optimizations and peripheral removal procedures repeatedly to the graph, until it leaves the graph unaffected.

 Then, we can bruteforce the graph by testing the validity of all remaining combinations.

-TODO : describe the pass where a pin connectable to only one signal becomes connected to this signal for exploration purposes -> this removes connections from this signal to every other pin.

-TODO describe the pathological cases
+## Pathological case

+There is a case where those optimisations bring no improvement.

+Let's imagine a simple scenario where we have 2 pins on our SOC, we want to select 2 mandatory peripherals, each peripheral has 1 signal that can be connected to both pins.

+No optimization will work here, since each pin is connectable to 2 signals, and each signal is connectable to 2 pins.

+Thus, those optimizations will not always improve performance, but they will statistically improve it a lot, since this kind of pathological case is rather rare, or only involves a low number of pins.